dbchar/zoomapi-py/README.md

 ### Run the bot (Milestone 1)

+First, please create a "bot.ini" file and set OAuth client ID and secret, port and browser path if possible.

-First please nagivate to the root directory of the project, then run:
+Then, nagivate to the root directory of the project, and run:

 ```bash
 python3 bots/botm1.py